SingularityNET-Archive/SingularityNET-Archive/Docs/Doc-001-QADAO-Open-Source-AI-Workflow.md

 (see https://youtu.be/T-D1OfcDW1M)

-The aim is to include relevant data structures or contexts into prompts that generate responses.
+The aim is to constrain data structures into contexts or prompts that generate relevant responses.

+Examples of augmentation include :

-Another augmentation is a requirement to provide a source for what is retrieved.
+- specfiying to provide sources for what is retrieved.
 This provides a means to sanity check the response at the Evaluation stage (eg unit tests).

-Other augmentation might include timeliness of the response (time / date contexts etc).
+- timeliness of the response (time / date contexts etc).

-The requirement to include augmented data also acts as a means of quality assurance.
+- As a means of quality assurance.
 A way to include admissions of ignorance in generative responses and avoid hallucinations.

 ## Agents